 With the construction of Pulkovo's new terminal, referred to by the media as New Pulkovo Terminal, the long queues at the entrance or at passport control, as well as the lack of seating and trolleys, are things of the past.

 Now the city of St Petersburg has a new fully equipped airport built from scratch that offers a capacity of 17 million passengers per year along with an efficient and modern infrastructure, which every Russian is proud of.

-As a result of that, St Petersburg airport recently won the 'Best Improvement for Europe' nomination - a prestigious 2014 Airport Service Quality (ASQ) Awards by Airports Council International (ACI).
-The Awards are granted annually based on the results of a global benchmarking program measuring passengers’ satisfaction while they are at the airport.
+As a result of that, St Petersburg airport won the 'Best Improvement for Europe' nomination - a prestigious 2014 Airport Service Quality (ASQ) Awards by Airports Council International (ACI).
+The Awards are granted annually based on the results of a global bench marking program measuring passengers’ satisfaction while they are at the airport.

 So, if you're about to travel to St Petersburg soon, no worries!
-Now the airport is better than before and we have no doubt you will like it!
+Now our airport is better than before and we have no doubt you will like it!☺

 Have you already landed in St Petersburg Russia?
 Looking for a way to go downtown?
 If so, read on...

-Pulkovo Airport is within 23 km of the center of St Petersburg.
-From here to town you can easily take an official taxi upon your arrival at the airport, simply get a public city bus outside the terminal, or much better, arrange a private transfer before your arrival and be greeted at the airport.
+Pulkovo Airport is within 23 km of the center of St. Petersburg.
+From here to town you can take an official taxi upon your arrival at the airport or get a public city bus outside the terminal, or much better, arrange a private transfer before your arrival, and be greeted at the airport.